Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/NavigationService.md

 #### Parameters

 **parameters**
-Dictionary of parameters, where the key is the name of the parameter,
-    and the value is the value of the parameter.
+Dictionary of parameters, where the key is the name of the parameter, and the value is the value of the parameter.

-### NavigateBack()

-### NavigateForward()

-### NavigateToUri(Uri uri)

-### NavigateWithParameters(string uri, Dictionary<string, object> parameters)

 ### Register(string name, Uri uri)

 Registers the specified view model and the uri.
-Use this method to override the uri
-    detection mechanism in Catel.
+Use this method to override the uri detection mechanism in Catel.

 #### Parameters